Lands End to John O’Groats Route

 total climb: approx. 4,900ft

-Day 8 takes in some key landmarks of note, including the memorial of the unknown soldier and the banks of Loch Ness and riding through the Great Glen and a pit stop at Fort Augustus.
+Day 8 takes in some key landmarks of note, including the Commando Memorial and the banks of Loch Ness and riding through the Great Glen and a pit stop at Fort Augustus.
 Having ridden along the banks Loch Ness, the route will cut inland through Beauly and alongside Cromarty Firth, finishing at Balbair.
 The climbs on this day are manageable – it is worth noting that climbs in Scotland are much less steep but they do tend to go on…

 Day 9: Kyle of Sutherland to John O'Groats